UbiquityRobotics/learn2/jazzy-devel/_sources/index.rst.txt

 |

 - `Unboxing <unboxing_>`_: Step-by-step instructions for unboxing your robot.
-Learn how to safely unpack it, check for any damages, verify all components are included, install the batteries and power on the robot.
+Learn how to safely unpack it, check for any damage, verify all components are included, install the batteries and power on the robot.

 |